akshayram1/Automated-Data-Query-and-Retrieval-System-Using-LLM-and-csv-langchain/README.md

 - Automatic database cleanup after each session
 - Query result export to CSV
 - Duplicate removal from query results
-- Interactive data visualization
+- Interactive data visualization (in Streamlit mode)
+- Command-line interface for automated processing

 ## Important Notes

 - The database is automatically deleted after each processing session for cleanup
 - The application saves all generated queries in `output/queries_generated.txt`
+- Query results are saved in `output/query_results2.csv for streamlit output `
-- Query results are saved in `output/query_results2.csv`
+- Query results are saved in `output/query_results.csv for command line output `
 - Make sure to keep your Gemini API key secure and never commit it to version control

 ## Troubleshooting